shivanshxdev/shivanshxdev/README.md

 ## 🚀 About Me

+⚠️ **Due to a Non-Disclosure Agreement (NDA), most of my repositories and work remain private.** My current engagements involve sensitive projects that require discretion, limiting what I can share publicly.

 <img align="right" alt="Coding" width="400" src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif">

-I am a passionate Full Stack Developer with expertise in a diverse range of technologies.
-My journey in the tech world has allowed me to build scalable and efficient applications, from front-end interfaces to back-end servers, and everything in between.
-Currently, I'm exploring new technologies to learn and know what is good for me or what is not.
+I am a passionate Full Stack Developer and Robotics enthusiast with expertise in a diverse range of technologies.
+Currently, I'm working on the prestigious **DARPA Robotics Challenge (DRC)**, a project focused on developing human-supervised robotic technology for disaster-response operations.
+This challenge, part of the U.S. Department of Defense's strategic plan, emphasizes creating robots capable of performing complex tasks in hazardous and degraded environments.
+I dedicate more than **75 hours per week** to this highly demanding and impactful project.

+### Key Highlights:

+- 🏆 **Multiple Blockchain Hackathon Wins**: I've won several hackathons in the blockchain domain, where I developed innovative solutions that bridge the gap between decentralized technologies and real-world applications.
+- 🌍 **International Robotics Competitions**: I've actively participated in numerous international robotics competitions, showcasing my expertise and contributing to advancing robotics technology.
+- 🔭 **DARPA Robotics Challenge**: Working as part of Team UAS-DTU, I have developed and implemented computer vision and deep learning models for UAVs and UGVs.
+My work focuses on human activity recognition, ODLC, visual servoing, audio classification, and health condition detection.
+Additionally, I created a full-stack GUI for real-time monitoring and synchronized control of multiple UAVs and UGVs, connected through an interop server for telemetry data, using Socket.IO for real-time operations.

 ### 🌟 Skills